Facelifts have come a long way in recent years and results are now much more natural.

 Some facelifts can even be performed as day procedures using local anaesthetic.
 And, with advances in minimal, keyhole surgery, you could be back at work in just a few days.

-Great for tightening sagging faces.
+This is not quite a full facelift, it includes the neck, jowls and face but not the eyes.
+It is great for tightening sagging faces.
 The cosmetic surgeon makes tiny incisions in the hairline above the ear, and inside the mouth.
 Fat pads in the cheek are pulled up over the cheekbone to lift and tighten the area.
+Healing time and scarring are less than with a full facelift.

 A full facelift will address the whole face and gives the greatest lifting.
 An incision is made along the hairline, from the temples to below the ears and back up, finishing at the lower scalp.